PSeitz/flexineering/content/posts/binggan.md

 The BPU Trasher tries to disrupt the BPU, so it cannot learn patterns from your benchmark code.
 By executing a series of unpredictable branches, we are trying to trash the branch predictor's state.
+It's a delicate balance, as we want to introduce enough noise to disrupt the BPU, but not in a way that would not reflect real-world settings.

 For more information, check out the BPU Trasher repository: https://github.com/pseitz/bpu_trasher